tracy-tucker/my-first-gatsby-site/NOTES.md

  pre-built component - maintained by another package (such as Gatsby).
 You can import it and use it without knowing what's under the hood (Link)

  Gatsby is already configured with GraphQL and CSS Modules

+ Plugin Notes:
+ - install it.
+ - add it to the `gatsby-config.js` file